 Our next question comes from David Strauss from Barclays.
 Please go ahead with your question.

-Yeah, and I don't think we've given you a whole lot of specificity about 20.
-But I tried to set some context for how to think about this growth profile.
-With that win rate, with the increasing budgets and their post-acquisition -to-bill, we're in a very good place.
+Yeah, and I don't think we've given you a whole lot of specificity about 20, but I tried to set some context for how to think about this growth profile.
+With that win rate, with the increasing budgets and their post-acquisition book-to-bill, we're in a very good place.
 So I look at this business as long-term good growth.
-That budget was about $120 billion.
-The 5% increase, almost 5% increase.
+Their addressable market budget is about $120 billion, a 5% increase, almost 5% increase.
 That's pretty darn impressive.
-Good opportunity, Seth.
+Good opportunity set.
+Good opportunity set.

-And I think it's important to understand that these are negotiations between two sovereign powers that are progressing, but they're very, very sensitive, as all diplomatic negotiations are.
-So progress is good, but slow.
+And, you know, I think it's important to understand that these are negotiations between two sovereign powers that are progressing, but they're very, very sensitive, as all diplomatic negotiations are.
+Progress is good but slow.
 We do anticipate it resolving this year.

 Our next question comes from Kai Von Rumar from Cowan & Company.
 Please go ahead with your question.